Purdue-CS193/homework-0-KianHarris/index.md

 # Kian Harris's first CS193 Homework
 - All of the TA's are super duper cool and supportive
-- the information provided sounds very usefull
+- the information provided sounds very useful
 - hands on learning experience
 - friendly environment